SAP-archive/cloud-odata-java/README.md

 The OData Library (Java) is a library which enables developers to implement OData producers and OData consumers and adheres to the following principles:

 - Provide an OData 2.0 specification compliant OData Library (Java)
-- Enhancements shall be possible in an compatible manner
+- Enhancements shall be possible in a compatible manner
 - Clear separation between Core and API
 - Option to build extensions on top